puppetlabs/puppet-docs/source/puppet/5.3/hiera_automatic.md

 * `<VALUE TYPE>` (data Type) - A data type that must match the retrieved value; if not, the lookup (and catalog compilation) will fail.
 Defaults to `Data`  which accepts any normal value.
 * `<MERGE BEHAVIOR>` (String or Hash; see “Merge Behaviors”) -  Whether and how to combine multiple values.
 If present, this overrides any merge behavior specified in the data sources.
 Defaults to no value; Hiera will use merge behavior from the data sources if present, and will otherwise do a first-found lookup.
 * `<DEFAULT VALUE>` (any normal value) - If present, lookup returns this when it can’t find a normal value.
 Default values are never merged with found values.
 Like a normal value, the default must match the value type.
 Defaults to no value; if Hiera can’t find a normal value, the lookup (and compilation) will fail.
-* `<OPTIONS HASH>` (Hash) - Alternate way to set the arguments above, plus some less-common additional options.
+* `<OPTIONS HASH>` (Hash) - Alternate way to set the arguments above, plus some less common additional options.
 If you pass an options hash, you can’t combine it with any regular arguments (except `<NAME>`).
 An options hash can have the following keys:
 	* `'name'` - Same as `<NAME>` (argument 1).
 You can pass this as an argument or in the hash, but not both.
 	* `'value_type'` - Same as `<VALUE TYPE>`.
 	* `'merge'` - Same as `<MERGE BEHAVIOR>`.